Defining Workflow Tasks

 - Otherwise, it can't

-- You chain a run by calling the corresponding task function (e.g.,
+- Chain a run by passing the corresponding task definition to

-awaitthis object to obtain the run's actual return value.
+awaitthe result returned byctx.run()to obtain the chained run's return value.

-Need to run a task defined in a different workflow?
+Want to trigger a run of a task from a different workflow?

 This requires instead using the Render SDK or Render API, as described in Running Workflow Tasks.
 Note that this is not tracked as a chaining relationship when visualizing task execution in the Render Dashboard.